 Students may earn college credits toward a degree by passing CLEP exams in a wide variety of subjects such as English, math, biology, chemistry, psychology, sociology, economics, accounting, marketing, business law, and others.
 CLEP standardized examinations are conducted at the Central Maine Community College Center for Testing & Assessment, located in Jalbert Hall.
-Students must make their own arrangements to take the CLEP exam(s) and have official scores sent directly to the Central Maine Community College Registrar's Office.
+Students must make their own arrangements to take the CLEP exam(s) and have official scores sent directly to the Central Maine Community College Office of the Registrar.
 To schedule a CLEP examination, please contact the Central Maine Community College Center for Testing & Assessment at (207) 755-5450.

-For minimum CLEP score acceptance relative to the subject examination, contact the Registrar's Office.
+For minimum CLEP score acceptance relative to the subject examination, contact the Office of the Registrar.
 Acceptable CLEP examination scores will be recorded as a "T" on the student's transcript and will not be calculated in the GPA.
 More information can be found online at www.collegeboard.com.